Rainbow Rumble: Contestants

-As of November 15, 2025, Rainbow Rumble has featured a total of 425 players (or Rumblers, as used by the show) across 85 episodes—250 from the first season and 175 from the second season, with five making subsequent appearances.
+As of April 12, 2026, Rainbow Rumble has featured a total of 530 players (or Rumblers, as used by the show) across 106 episodes—250 from the first season and 280 from the second season, with 18 making subsequent appearances.

 Team names with alternate titles are listed below their official team names as used in the show; these alternates reflect the names they are commonly known by.
 For example, the "News Personalities" groups (s.1, ep.
 3, s.2, ep.
-8) may be referred to as "ABS-CBN News Personalities" since its members are from ABS-CBN, while the "Online Hosts" may also be called "Showtime Online Ü Hosts" (s.1, ep.
+8 & 41) may be referred to as "ABS-CBN News Personalities" since its members are from ABS-CBN, while the "Online Hosts" may also be called "Showtime Online Ü Hosts" (s.1, ep.
 25) as they are affiliated with the noontime variety show It's Showtime.
 Moreover, during the first season of Rainbow Rumble on TV5, there was also a "Morning Show Hosts" group (s.1, ep.
 34) composed of several hosts from Gud Morning Kapatid, which helped promote the program on both TV5 and RPTV.
 Notably, RPTV’s free-TV partner, RPN, utilizes multiple channel frequencies and broadcasting facilities, including Channel 9, which was previously operated by Rainbow Rumble producer ABS-CBN from 1958 to 1969.

-In the case of groups with the same name (for example, two groups of casts from Pamilya Sagrado, Lavender Fields, Sins of the Father, and Goin' Bulilit; two groups of housemates from Pinoy Big Brother: Gen 11, three groups of housemates from Pinoy Big Brother: Celebrity Collab Edition, three groups of casts from That's Entertainment; and two groups of members from Bini with Mickey Perz and Matthew Almodovar, News Personalities, and SexBomb Girls), the first group to play will be numbered one (1), followed by two (2), and so on (if there are any more groups from the same subject).
+In the case of groups with the same name (for example, two groups of casts from Pamilya Sagrado, Lavender Fields, and Sins of the Father; two groups of housemates from Pinoy Big Brother: Gen 11, two groups of Sexy Stars, three groups of casts from Goin' Bulilit, three groups of housemates from Pinoy Big Brother: Celebrity Collab Edition, six groups of casts from That's Entertainment; and two groups of members from Bini with Mickey Perz and Matthew Almodovar, News Personalities, and SexBomb Girls), the first group to play will be numbered one (1), followed by two (2), and so on (if there are any more groups from the same subject).
+(Note: With the exception of That's Entertainment Cast, see the list of season 2 players below for more details.)

-Beginning with the second season, an italicized name without link (if there is any as indicated on their first appearance) indicates a returning player from the previous season.
+Beginning with the second season, an italicized name indicates a returning player from previous episodes.